 1. ACCOMMODATION FEES AND CONTRACTUAL RELATIONSHIP

 a.
 You must pay your Accommodation Fees at the times and in the manner set out in the Online Contract, without deduction or set-off.
-If you have any concerns or complaints regarding your Accommodation you are NOT permitted to withhold Accommodation Fee payments.
+If you have any concerns or complaints regarding the Accommodation you are NOT permitted to withhold Accommodation Fee payments.
 We would advise you to raise your concern immediately at the Village Reception.
 Each Residence has a dedicated Customer Service Manager who can be contacted should you feel your concern needs further investigation or escalation.

 You can find out more about your Customer Service Manager at https://www.birmingham.ac.uk/study/accommodation/Our-Services/Moving-In-The-Facts.aspx.